-Non-Violence Crisis Intervention Course: This one-day course must be completed by all students entering their Critical Care/Psych clinicals.
-You will receive all information from the School of Nursing Office detailing sign-ups and course details prior to the start of your 3rd semester.
-Completion of prerequisite courses: PSY 100 and SOC 100 prior to starting 3rd semester.
+This one-day course must be completed by all students entering their 3rd semester Psychiatric Nursing clinicals.
+You will receive more information from the School of Nursing Office detailing sign-ups and course details prior to the start of your 3rd semester.
+Submit your course certificate to the health tracker before your first day of NRSG 341 clinical.
+This is a one-time certification and renewal is not required.